 Everbody that’s been incarcerated has at least one story to tell about it.
 How’d you end up in jail?
 How did the guards treat you?
 How was life in jail?
 What were the other inmates like?
 How did getting locked up affect your life?

 Tell your story about when you did time at Hammond City Jail

 Did you make friends in jail?
 Do you need to find out how to get in touch with someone you met in jail?
-Throw a shout out to them here.
+Send a message to them here.